wazuh/wazuh-documentation/source/cloud-service/getting-started/register-agents.rst

 .. meta::
   :description: Learn about how to register agents.

-Agent registration is a simple process that takes place after the environment creation and the reception of its credentials.
+Agent registration is a simple process that takes place after the environment creation.
+It will make your environment ready to start reporting from your endpoints.

-1. :ref:`Login into WUI<cloud_getting_started_wui_access>`.
+1. :ref:`Login into your WUI<cloud_getting_started_wui_access>`.

 2. Click on **Active agents**.